nbeaver/try_decodings/readme.rst

-This tries to decode bytes to some `binary-to-ascii encodings`_ as well as percent encoding, HTML entity encoding, and a few others.
+This Python script tries to decode bytes to plain text using some common `binary-to-ascii encodings`_ like Base64, percent encoding, HTML entity encoding, and a few others.
 Its inspiration was a `StackExchange post`_ by `Nicolas Raoul`_.

 .. _StackExchange post: http://softwarerecs.stackexchange.com/questions/18615/convert-an-enigmatic-string-using-many-common-decoding-algorithms-to-check-whic